microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/federatedidentitycredential.md

 ---
 title: "federatedIdentityCredential resource type"
 description: "References an application's federated identity credentials.
-These federated identities are used when exchanging a token from a trusted issuer for an access token linked to an application registered on Azure AD."
+These federated identity credentials are used in workload identity federation when exchanging a token from a trusted issuer for an access token linked to an application registered on Azure AD."
 author: "kjyam98"
 ms.localizationpriority: medium
 ms.prod: "applications"